-Stevenson is the most decorated wrestler in Morningside history as a four-time NAIA All-American and the college’s only NAIA National Champion.
+Stevenson was a four-time NAIA All-American and the college’s first NAIA National Champion.
 He posted a 130-25 record during his career for the most wins in school history.
 Stevenson captured the 2007 NAIA 184 lb.
 National Championship when he won a 3-1 decision against No. 1-ranked Joffre Lander of Embry-Riddle University in the title bout to cap a junior season where he had a record of 23-1.
 Stevenson won his final 11 matches of the season after he returned from a broken jaw he suffered against Austin Hayes of Buena Vista University on Nov.
 29, 2006.
 Stevenson defaulted in that match for his only loss of the season.

 He earned All-America honors with fourth place finishes in the 174 lb. division at the NAIA National Championships as both a freshman and sophomore and earned All-America honors for the fourth time with a third place finish at 184 lbs. as a senior.
 Stevenson had a 45-8 record as a sophomore in 2005-06 to set a Morningside single-season record for victories.